yanglf1121/NuSeT/README.md

 <p align="center">
 <img src="https://github.com/yanglf1121/NuSeT/blob/master/sample_results/GUI.png" alt="alt text" width="200">
 </p>
+For the detailed user-guide, please see our paper: https://www.biorxiv.org/content/10.1101/749754v1

 ## The motivation for this work
 Tools for segmenting fluorescent nuclei need to address multiple features and limitations of biological images.
 Typical issues and limitations include: